aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-segment-security.md

               # The action to take - note that platform support for the redirect action is limited.
               action: <str; "forward" | "drop" | "redirect"; required>

-              # When the action is redirect, this indicates the IPv4 next hop to redirect to.
+              # When the action is 'redirect', this indicates the IPv4 next hop to redirect to.
               next_hop: <str>

       # The name of the VRF that the segments and policies are defined in.